The Excel ISFORMULA function returns TRUE if a cell contains a formula. The function is new in Excel 2013.

 The formula from cell B2 is displayed in cell C2, and because there isn't a formula in cell B3, the result in cell C3 is "Not a formula".

 To see the formulas used in these examples, you can download the ISFORMULA function sample workbook.
-The file is zipped, and the ISFORMULA function will only work in Excel 2013.
+The file is zipped, and the ISFORMULA function will only work in Excel 2013 or later.

 For regular Excel news, tips, videos, and special offers, please sign up for the Contextures Excel newsletter.
 Your email address will never be shared with anyone else.